alpheios-project/arethusa/README.md

 started - it will live-reload the browser on every change of a js or html file and minify files properly.

+If you want to see Arethusa's source code inside your browser unminified, set the environmental variable `DEV` as in `DEV=1 grunt server`.

 ## Funders

 This project has received support from the [Andrew W. Mellon Foundation](http://www.mellon.org/) and the [Institute of Museum and Library Services](http://imls.gov/).